haris314/file-based-key-value-store/README.md

 # Testing
 Some major unit tests are present in test_kvs.py.

-**Note: Before running unit tests,
+**Note: Before running unit tests, please make sure that,
-Please make sure that _DEFAULT_DIRECTORY is set to empty string before testing, and Delete any file named 'test' (if exists) in the directory where kvs.py exists**
+1. _DEFAULT_DIRECTORY is set to empty string, and
+2. Delete any file named 'test' (if exists) in the directory where kvs.py exists

+To run the unittests, run
+> python -m unittest

 Please check test_kvs.py to get more information about what tests are provided.

 # Other files

 ## driver_program.py
 It contains a basic driver program which lets the user create, read, and delete keys.